endail/hx711/README.md

 `make` will create the executables `bin/simplehx711test` and `bin/advancedhx711test` in the project directory.
 You can use these programs to test your load cell and HX711 module.
 Arguments are as follows:

-- **data pin**: Raspberry Pi pin which connects to the HX711 module's data interface.
-Use [GPIO](https://pinout.xyz/) pin numbering.
-You do not need to use the I2C or SPI pins.
-Any pin capable of input may be used.
+- **data pin**: Raspberry Pi pin which connects to the HX711 chip's data pin.

-- **clock pin**: Raspberry Pi pin which connects to the HX711 modules' clock interface.
-Use [GPIO](https://pinout.xyz/) pin numbering.
-You do not need to use the I2C or SPI pins.
-Any pin capable of output may be used.
+- **clock pin**: Raspberry Pi pin which connects to the HX711 chip's clock pin.

 - **reference unit**: load cell's reference unit.
 Find this value with the calibration program above, otherwise set it to 1.

 - **offset**: load cell's offset from zero.
 Find this value with the calibration program above, otherwise set it to 0.
 `
-Example using GPIO pin 2 for data, pin 3 for clock, -377 as the reference unit, and -363712 as the offset:
+Example using GPIO pin 2 for data, GPIO pin 3 for clock, -377 as the reference unit, and -363712 as the offset:

 ```shell
 pi@raspberrypi~/hx711 $ bin/simplehx711test 2 3 -377 -363712